HastiRazipour/YOLO-C3TR/README.md

-# My Awesome Project
+# My Project

-This project uses a custom-trained neural network to classify medical images.
+This project combines the power of YOLO (You Only Look Once) for fast object detection with the C3TR (Context-aware Cross-scale Transformer for Object Tracking) architecture to enhance accuracy and context understanding on a custom dataset.

 ## 📁 Structure
 - `src/` contains training and evaluation code